 - Metabolic syndrome

-This web site does not give advice.
-For that, please see a doctor.
+- This web site does not give advice.
+Please see a doctor for answers.